Geoghegan Family of Holywell, Drummartin

 Ashfield, Dundrum son of John Sealy on 04.01.1902 at Holy Trinity Church Killiney.

-Stella of St Margaret's, Stillorgan Road, Donnybrook died on 16.10.1923 at Elpis
+They had nine children.
+Stella of St Margaret's, Stillorgan Road, Donnybrook died

-Hospital, Dublin and is buried at Mount Jerome.
+on 16.10.1923 at Elpis Hospital, Dublin and is buried at Mount Jerome.

 3 Geoffrey Geoghegan born 21.12.1881 at Holywell, Drummartin baptised at Taney

 Church.
-Geoffrey an Engineer was educated at Cheltenham College and served as
+Geoffrey an engineer was educated at Cheltenham College and served as

-a Second Lieutenant with the Royal Engineers.
+a second lieutenant with the Royal Engineers.
 Geoffrey died unmarried on

 10.02.1932 aged 49 years at 397 Antrim Road, Belfast.

-4 Captain James Randolph Geoghegan 3rd son born 27.03.1886 at St Kevin’s Park,
+4 James Randolph Geoghegan 3rd son born 27.03.1886 at St Kevin’s Park, baptised

-Battalion Royal Inniskilling Fusiliers spending some time with the West African
+2nd Battalion Royal Inniskilling Fusiliers spending some time with the West African

 Frontier Force.
-He returned to his Regiment in April 1914 becoming Captain shortly
+He returned to his regiment in April 1914 becoming captain shortly

 before his death.
 James was killed in action on 07.11.1914 aged 28 years and is